Rupt/c-explicitly-controlled-testing/README.md

 You can test C code without hiding control flow in macros.

-We illustrate this with a goofy example, written in GNU C23.
+We illustrate this with a silly little example, written in GNU C23.

 ## Example